netdata/netdata/docs/guides/troubleshoot/troubleshooting-agent-with-cloud-connection.md

 # Troubleshoot Agent-Cloud connectivity issues

-When you are claiming a node, you might not be able to see it online in Netdata Cloud immediately.
+When you are claiming a node, you might not be able to immediately see it online in Netdata Cloud.
-This could be due to an error in the claiming process or a temporary outage of some services:
+This could be due to an error in the claiming process or a temporary outage of some services.

-We identified some scenarios and possible actions you could take to overcome this situation.
+We identified some scenarios that might cause this delay and possible actions you could take to overcome each situation.

+The most common explanation for the delay usually falls into one of the following three categories:

 - [The claiming process of the kickstart script was unsuccessful](#the-claiming-process-of-the-kickstart-script-was-unsuccessful)
 - [Claiming on an older, deprecated version of the Agent](#claiming-on-an-older-deprecated-version-of-the-agent)